TITLE Director of News - Content Coordinator

-IMMEDIATE SUPERVISOR General Manager, KSMU and Ozarks Public Television
+IMMEDIATE SUPERVISOR Assistant General Manager, KSMU and Ozarks Public Television

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least three years of experience as a radio or television news reporter is required.
+Experience: At least three years of experience in news reporting is required.
+Supervisory experience is preferred.

 Skills: Management and supervisory skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

-Other: Travel as necessary to perform job duties is required; a valid Missouri driver’s license is required.
+Other: Travel as necessary to perform job duties is required; a valid driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that the University’s public radio station, KSMU, attracts, maintains, and increases its listening audience by planning, producing, coordinating, and scheduling quality news programs approved for broadcast, establishing on-air sound for KSMU, and directing and scheduling on-air announcing shifts.
+1. Ensures that the University’s public radio station, KSMU, attracts, maintains, and increases its listening audience by planning, producing, coordinating, and scheduling quality programs approved for broadcast, maintaining the overall on-air sound for KSMU, and directing and scheduling on-air announcing shifts.